permguard/permguard/site/content/docs/concepts/permissions/policies.md

 A policy serves as a logical representation of what can be permitted or forbidden in an authorization model.

 {{< callout context="caution" icon="alert-triangle" >}}
-It's important to note that a policy is represented using a JSON object; however, its definition can be expressed using the PermGuard Policy Configuration Language.
+Policies can be defined using either PermScript or YAML.
 {{< /callout >}}

 ```json